firebolt-db/godocs/docs/Reference/system-settings.md

 ## Query cancellation mode on connection drop

-Use this setting to specify how the query should behave when the HTTP connection to Firebolt is dropped (e.g., UI window is closed).
+Specify how the query should behave when the HTTP connection to Firebolt is dropped (e.g., UI window is closed).
 For this, you can choose between 3 different mode:
 - NONE: The query will not be canceled on connection drop
 - ALL : The query will be canceled on connection drop
 - TYPE_DEPENDENT: Only queries without side effects will be canceled (e.g., `SELECT`).